lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 tags: ['DID', 'symptoms', 'narrative']
 ---

-My relationship with my DID diagnoses---both with regards to accepting it as my diagnosis and seeing how it has affected me---has changed significantly since starting therapy.
+My relationship with my DID diagnoses---both with regards to accepting it as my diagnosis and understanding how it affects me---has evolved significantly since starting therapy.
 Over the past approximately 1.5 years, I've been through several distinct stages of recovery.

 #### Stage 0: Buildup to starting therapy (October 2021--January 2022)
 In October of 2021, I had what I thought were a series of panic attacks due to a highly specific trigger of trauma that I experienced as a child.
-I met with a psychiatrist at my school who, upon hearing of my symptoms and pediatric mental health history, likely immediately knew that I had a dissociative disorder and recommended therapy.
+I eventually met with a psychiatrist at my school who, upon hearing of my symptoms and pediatric mental health history, likely immediately knew that I had a dissociative disorder and recommended therapy.
 They connected me with a therapist who specializes in dissociative disorders, who I started working with in January 2022.

 At this time, I genuinely did not know what DID was.
 I was aware I experienced depersonalization [^4], and that I had some strange psychiatric symptoms in my childhood, but I thought I was mentally healthy other than that panic associated with a trigger.
 I started therapy with the hopes of stopping the inconvenient panic attacks, and came in with the intention that I'd only be in therapy for a year or so.
-I had no idea what I was signing up for.
+I truly had no idea what I was signing up for.

-[^4]: I've experienced what I label as depersonalization since I was very small.
-At age 4, my mom documents me telling her that I felt like a doll, that I didn't feel real.
-Throughout my life, the severity of my depersonalization has fluctuated significantly.
+[^4]: To me, when I experience depersonalization I do not feal real---the best way I can describe it is I genuinely feel fake.
+My limbs feel heavy and it feels like I'm a puppet being moved around by another being.
+My mom reports that, as early as age 4, that I'd tell her that I felt like a doll, and that I didn't feel real.
+I've experienced depersonalization off and on with varying severity for as long as I can remember.

 #### Stage 1: Denial (January--April 2022)
-The first stage was denial.
+Upon learning that DID was my working diagnosis, the first stage was denial.
 Despite the fact that I had a prior pediatric dissociative disorder diagnosis and had been experiencing symptoms of DID my entire life, I genuinely did not think I had DID.
 Several parts of me believed that I was faking to get out of my adult responsibilities[^1], other parts thought that DID was fake as I was matching my symptoms to the disorder because I was reading so much about it [^2], and one very adamant part thought my therapist was inducing my symptoms [^3].
 In fact, none of these excuses were correct, but the denial was protective---it prevented me, albeit momentarily, from the awareness that I had a disorder caused by childhood trauma, which I was not yet ready to to terms with.